KEYSAT2024/KEYSAT2024-API/README.md

-The Keysat Alpha Application API is a educational platform that manages attendance records, courses, instructors, and students.
+The Keysat2024 API is a educational platform that manages attendance records, courses, instructors, and students.
 It provides a REST API to interact with the system, handling user authentication, role-based access control, and CRUD operations for various entities.

 **Features**